 The Thirteenth Sign?

-Part two of the hoax was the addition of a “13th sign” to the mix.
+Part two of the hoax — and complicating matters — is the addition of a phony “13th sign” to the mix.
 Apparently not understanding that the tropical zodiac is separate from the constellations, or admitting that it exists at all, astronomers informed us that there is a 13th constellation, Ophiuchus — and that therefore this means there must be a 13th sign.
 That does not follow logically.
 Even if you really dig Ophiuchus (prohounced oh-fee-you-cus), a word that means snake-handler (much like Aquarius means the Culligan man), that doesn’t make it a sign.

 Tropical or Western astrology honors all kinds of stars in the sky that are not officially part of signs.
 And interestingly, these fixed stars often have meanings totally different than the constellations they are part of.